 Complete RSW stow (complete rotation to the landing pad) when inflows exceed 260 kcfs, upstream river gauge flows are increasing, and the NWS forecasts Ice Harbor inflow to exceed 300 kcfs.

 On or after June 21 (start of summer spill), when average daily total project outflow is less than 30 kcfs and forecasted to remain below 30 kcfs for three days or more on a declining hydrograph, the RSW will be closed and spill will be distributed in patterns for spill with no RSW in Table IHR-9.
+The RSW will be re-opened if average daily total project outflow increases above 30 kcfs and is forecasted to remain above 30 kcfs for three or more days (NWRFC inflow forecast for Ice Harbor Dam at: www.nwrfc.noaa.gov/river/station/flowplot/flowplot.cgi?IHDW1).

 Inspection and Record Keeping.
 Inspect all facilities according to fish facilities monitoring plans.
 Record all maintenance and inspections.